HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

-# How to create a syndicator / subscriber pair
+# How to create a syndicator-subscriber pair

 ## Applies to